rhdtownsend/gyre/doc/source/ref-guide/osc-equations/dimless-form.rst

 ----------------------

-The various stellar structure coefficients appearing in the dimensionless oscillation equations are defined as follows:
+The various stellar structure coefficients appearing in the dimensionless oscillation equations and boundary conditions are defined as follows:

 .. math::